Bursary Grants and Loans for Coaches

 Funding available: From £100 to £1,000

-Deadlines: The website as at 4th May 2016 detailed that the fund is closed, therefore see their website for further updates
+Deadlines: The website as at 12th February 2019 detailed that the fund is closed, therefore see their website for further updates or register with them to receive further information,

 The aim of the Torch Trophy Trust Bursary is to help volunteers to improve their skills as coaches or officials but are unable to do so without funding.
 The Bursaries provide financial support for those wishing to undertake training.